 The pressure differential switch illuminates the red brake warning light when there's a difference in pressure between the two hydraulic circuits of a dual master cylinder.
 The light informs the driver that there's a problem with the base braking system.

-The brake light warning switch shown is located inside of the combination valve along with the metering and proportioning valves.
-When pressures are normal, and both sides have equal pressure, the piston is centered by two self-centering springs.
+The brake light warning switch shown is inside the combination valve with the metering and proportioning valves.
+When pressures are normal and both sides have equal pressure, the piston is centered by two self-centering springs.
 When the piston is centered, the light is off.

-When there's a loss in pressure in one of the two circuits, the piston moves toward the side with the lowest pressure.
+When pressure is lost in one of the two circuits, the piston moves toward the side with the lowest pressure.
 This closes the switch and completes the circuit to the red brake warning light.
 An external leak or aerated fluid can cause a loss in pressure.